Cashtann/Discord-very-basic-bot-python-/README.md

 I hope you Enjoy!

-(Remember to install all neccesary libraries!)
+(Remember to install all necessary libraries!)